Folukie/fliqpay-payout/README.md

 ## Requirements not covered
-The country flags are not included
+- The country flags are not included
+- Navigation slide yet to be completion

 ## Issues faced